Remortgages For Property Development Or Refurbishment 2026

 60% of Developers Could Save Money By Remortgaging To A Better Deal.
 How Much Could You Save?

-Remortgaging interest rates from 1.16% fixed for at least two years and subsequent rates also low at this time and negotiable.
-Please make an enquiry today without obligation.
+Remortgaging interest rates are fixed at 1.16% for at least 2 years, and subsequent rates are also low and negotiable.
+Please enquire today without obligation.

 Light refurbishment finance

-Light renovation work is things like redecorating throughout your home, having your walls re-plastered or sometimes, a new kitchen or a modern bathroom.
+Light renovation work includes redecorating throughout your home, replastering your walls, and sometimes a new kitchen or a modern bathroom.

 For kitchens and bathrooms, those can be subject to Building Control Regulations if they require modifications to the plumbing or the central fuse box (electrics).
-If this is the case, it may be considered as a light to heavy refurbishment rather than a light refurb.
+If this is the case, it may be considered as a light-to-heavy refurbishment rather than a light refurbishment.

-The primary concern with kitchens and bathrooms is that they must be in good working order for a home to be considered habitable.
-Once a kitchen is taken out, or there’s no functioning bathroom, the house will be classed as uninhabitable, which means it’s not able to obtain a mortgage.
+The primary concern for kitchens and bathrooms is that they be in good working order for a home to be considered habitable.
+Once a kitchen is removed or there’s no functioning bathroom, the house will be classed as uninhabitable, which means it cannot obtain a mortgage.

-That’s the risk to homeowners and lenders should things go wrong and it’s partly why you need to disclose your intentions for the remortgage finance at the outset.
+That’s the risk to homeowners and lenders should things go wrong, and it’s partly why you need to disclose your intentions for the remortgage finance at the outset.
 We offer free bespoke advice from remortgage experts.
-Whole of market, custom finance options available.
+Whole-of-market, custom finance options are available.

 Types of Remortgages to consider

-Remortgaging for property development purposes is an investment for the long-term.
-As such, the most significant concern most homeowners have is the cost of financing the project because it is a large sum of money to borrow.
-As such, it’s not as simple as comparing the best interest rates available and opting for that as your best choice.
-It likely won’t be as you should consider the type of finance you put in place.
+Remortgaging for property development is a long-term investment.
+As such, most homeowners’ primary concern is the cost of financing the project, as it is a large sum to borrow.
+It’s not as simple as comparing the best interest rates and opting for that as your best choice.
+It likely won’t be, as you should consider the type of finance you put in place.

 Offset mortgage

 Offset mortgages link your savings to your mortgage.
-You won’t be earning interest on the savings, but you will be saving on the interest payments repayable over the term of the loan.
-It’s similar to having a guarantor, only less restrictive.
+You won’t be earning interest on the savings, but you will save on the repayable interest payments over the loan term.
+It’s similar to having a guarantor, but it is less restrictive.

 Naturally, an offset mortgage will only apply to those with savings.

-As an example, if you need to borrow £35,000 for a property development project, you wouldn’t need to borrow all of that.
-You could have savings of £10,000, therefore be able to lower your equity amount by that amount, which can be used to reduce your monthly repayments, or repay the loan faster.
-It can be linked to one or more savings accounts, too, and it doesn’t have to be your own.
+For example, if you need to borrow £35,000 for a property development project, you wouldn’t need to borrow all of that.
+You could have savings of £10,000 and, therefore, lower your equity amount by that amount, which can be used to reduce your monthly repayments or repay the loan faster.
+It can also be linked to one or more savings accounts, and it doesn’t have to be your own.

 Some lenders allow mortgages to be offset by another family member.
-This is a handy option if you have parents with savings who are happy to link those savings to your mortgage, which can then be used to lower the total amount your borrowing or let you access better deals with a lower LTV ratio, which in turn opens up better remortgage deals.
-The reason being, there’s less unsecured finance being provided by the lender, so you’re able to get cheaper interest rates.
+This is a handy option if you have parents with savings who are willing to link them to your mortgage.
+The savings can then lower the total amount you borrow or let you access better remortgage deals with a lower LTV ratio.
+The reason is that the lender provides less unsecured finance, enabling you to get cheaper interest rates.

 There are a couple of potential drawbacks:

-1) If the savings are relied on for the income generated from the interest paid into the account, then it could be an issue as once it’s linked to a mortgage, it’s used to offset the interest payments, which means the savings will stop earning any interest.
+1) If the savings are relied on for the income generated from the interest paid into the account, then it could be an issue.
+Once it’s linked to a mortgage, it’s used to offset interest payments, so the savings stop earning interest.

-2) If those savings are expected to grow with inflation because once they are linked to a mortgage, there’s no interest going to be paid, so the savings are going to lose their spending power.
+2) If those savings are expected to grow with inflation, because once they are linked to a mortgage, no interest will be paid, the savings will lose their spending power.
 This is of more concern for longer-term finance, such as remortgaging to repay over a 20-year term.

 Tracker mortgage

 Trackers are great when interest rates are low.
-There’s no certainty over how long they’ll be low for though.
-There’s added uncertainty when you enter an agreement for a tracker rate as they can be as short as 2-year tracker deals, 3-5-year trackers, or track the base rate for the entire term of the loan.
+However, there’s no certainty over how long they’ll be low for.
+There’s added uncertainty when you enter an agreement for a tracker rate, as they can be as short as 2-year tracker deals, 3-5-year trackers, or track the base rate for the entire term of the loan.

 Before entering into this type of agreement, always check the lock-in terms.
-It’s next to impossible to remortgage without being locked in for a fixed time, usually in the region of two-years.
-As the rate you’re borrowing at will vary as interest rates rise and fall, you won’t know for sure how much you’ll repay each month.
-Should the interest rates rise while you’re within the lock-in term of the loan, to a level you struggle to afford that you need to switch to a fixed rate, there will be early repayment charges payable for changing the type of product.
+It’s nearly impossible to remortgage without being locked in for a fixed period, usually 2 years.
+As the rate you’re borrowing will vary as interest rates rise and fall, you won’t know how much you’ll repay each month.
+Should the interest rates rise while you’re within the lock-in term of the loan to a level you struggle to afford and need to switch to a fixed rate, there will be early repayment charges for changing the product type.

-You’ll also need to know the rate that’s being tracked as there are two primary base rates, the Bank of England (BoE), and the London Inter-Bank Offered Rate (LIBOR).
-The Bank of England issued an emergency rate cut in August of 2016 following the Brexit Referendum, which put the rate at a historic low of just 0.25%.
-The only mortgage products to benefit from the lower interest rates are those either being renewed with a lender that uses the Banks Base Rate (BBR) or currently on a BoE tracker.
+You’ll also need to know the rate that’s being tracked, as there are two primary base rates: the Bank of England (BoE) and the London Inter-Bank Offered Rate (LIBOR).
+The Bank of England cut rates by 0.25% in August 2016 following the Brexit Referendum, bringing the rate to a historic low of 0.25%.
+The only mortgage products to benefit from the lower interest rates are either renewed with a lender that uses the Bank’s Base Rate (BBR) or are currently on a BoE tracker.

-Concerning eligibility for these types of loans, it’s dependent on your risk level.
-BoE trackers are mostly applicable to safe borrowers, for example, those with a good credit score.
+Eligibility for these types of loans depends on your risk level.
+BoE trackers are mostly applicable to safe borrowers, such as those with good credit scores.

-As actual transactions influence the LIBOR rate by a large number of lenders, many of which include subprime lenders, the rates are often above the Bank of England base rate, although at times, that can be by a fractional percentage.
+As actual transactions influence the LIBOR rate by many lenders, including subprime lenders, the rates are often above the Bank of England base rate.
+However, at times, that can be by a fractional percentage.

 Drop lock mortgage

-This is a combination of tracker and fixed rate.
-You’ll start out on the tracker rate, which is linked to the Banks Base Rate(BBR).
+This is a combination of a tracker and a fixed rate.
+You’ll start out on the tracker rate, which is linked to the Bank’s Base Rate(BBR).
 That’s set by the Bank of England or will track the LIBOR rate.

-Currently, the Bank of England rate is sitting at the lowest point it’s been for decades, so the only way it’s likely to go is up.
-The question nobody knows is by how much it’ll move, and that’s the risk with tracker mortgages.
-There’s no telling by how much it’s going to vary.
+Currently, the Bank of England rate is at its lowest point in decades, so the only way it’s likely to go is up.
+The question nobody knows is how much it’ll move, and that’s the risk with tracker mortgages.
+There’s no telling how much it will vary.

-For borrowers uncomfortable with the uncertainty, there are lenders now offering drop locks on their products, which mean you can move to a fixed-rate at any time during your repayment period, without incurring an early repayment fee.
+Lenders now offer drop locks on their products for borrowers uncomfortable with uncertainty.
+These locks let you move to a fixed rate at any time during your repayment period without incurring an early repayment fee.

 For those who lock into longer-term arrangements, such as a five-year tracker rate, if the interest rates rose too much and you needed to switch to a fixed rate, you’d be charged the early settlement fee.
-With a drop lock product, you have the option to change to a fixed rate, based on the price at the time you trigger the fixed rate to begin, and there are no penalties for switching.
+With a drop lock product, you can switch to a fixed rate based on the price at the time you trigger the fixed rate to begin, and there are no penalties for switching.

-For those who want to benefit from the current low-interest rate, but are nervous about future rate hikes, this is an option to consider.
-Not all lenders offer these and comparison websites only list tracker mortgage rates without advertising which products have a drop lock available.
+This is an option to consider for those who want to benefit from the current low interest rate but are nervous about future rate hikes.
+Not all lenders offer these, and comparison websites only list tracker mortgage rates without advertising which products have a drop lock available.

 The only way to know all your options is to get advice from independent brokers who are Whole of Market, meaning they aren’t contracted to any lender and can access and advise on all types of mortgage options from every lender.

 The same can apply to the Loan-to-Value ratios stated.
-For any other reason, it’ll be the advertised amount, but for consolidating your debts, the LTV can drop by 10%.
-That’s the only main differences to how your applications are assessed.
-You’ll still need to pass the affordability test, and all other regulatory requirements for secured loans before your application can be approved.
+For any other reason, it’ll be the advertised amount; for debt consolidation, the LTV can drop by 10%.
+That’s the only main difference in how your applications are assessed.
+You’ll still need to pass the affordability test and all other regulatory requirements for secured loans before your application can be approved.

 Speak To An Expert To Get Your Free Remortgage Quote Today!